LostInBrittany/web-components-in-2023/step-05/README.md

 })
 ```

-And beforepublishing, we add the `dist` folder to the folders to be included in the publication by adding a `files` section to the `package.json`:
+And before publishing, we add the `dist` folder to the folders to be included in the publication by adding a `files` section to the `package.json`:

 File `package.json`
 ```json